The pH value tells you if something is an acid, a base, or neutral.

 - tomatoes (pH: 4.30–4.90)

-Generally citrus fruits have a low pH, meaning they are acidic.
-Citrus and other acidic foods may contribute to symptoms in those with upper gastrointestinal issues like an ulcer or reflux.
 It’s important to remember that fruit juices are acidic, too.
 Because of this, you should use a straw when drinking fruit juices.
 This keeps the fruit juice from coming in direct contact with your teeth.

 If fruit doesn’t aggravate upper digestive symptoms, they are a healthy food to eat daily and have been shown to reduce chronic disease risk.
 Despite their initial acidity, most fruits are alkalizing.